Shadowsith/TheVimIDE/README.md

 * Nerdtree to have a integrated file manager
 * Small Syntax Highlights by myself
 * Advanced Syntax Highlighting for: C++
+* Snippets for many languages
+* Settingloader in autoload to prefend a to big .vimrc

 ![Demo](https://asciinema.org/a/5c5heWdCvueximdH5wBd3Yz4G)